China central bank told by Xi to play bigger role in managing financial risk

 "Traditionally the (financial) conference is presided by the premier, but this time, not only was the big boss (Xi) there, people from the anti-corruption watchdog and the parliament advisory body were there too," said a person who follows Chinese regulatory developments.

-At the conference, Premier Li Keqiang said China will maintain prudent monetary policy and an appropriate credit growth rate while keeping liquidity basically stable.
+At the conference, Premier Li said China will maintain prudent monetary policy and an appropriate credit growth rate while keeping liquidity basically stable.

-Xi said Beijing will also strictly control new local government debt and strengthen oversight of internet financing.

 "China's plans to ameliorate systemic risk, while laudable, are also significantly driven by the desire for an unblemished 19th Party Congress," said Brock Silvers, managing director of Kaiyuan Capital, a Shanghai-based investment advisory firm.